UniMath/agda-unimath/FILE-CONVENTIONS.md

 Use `###` headings for subsections within the main sections.
 If a code block following a heading is very long, you can use `####` headings to subdivide the subsections further.
 The subsection headings should concisely describe the content of the block of code that follows.
+Do not be afraid of writing text inside a section however.

-### References
+### See also and references

 At the end of the file you may add a `See also` or `References` subsection where you reference related sources such as other modules or articles related to the